cjoakim/azure-cosmos-db/apis/mongo/java/readme.md

 - Use "flatter" bulk deletes and inserts to lower your RU consumption profile
 - Eliminate the RU consumption "spikes"
 - TTL functionality can reduce your overall RU consumption
-  - less data
+  - less data/storage in your container
-  - automatic queries and deletes
+  - automatic queries with deletes using unused RUs
-- Point-Reads (query on _id and partition key) are very efficient in Cosmos DB
+- Point-Reads (query on _id and partition key) are extremely efficient in Cosmos DB

 ---